Start planning your trip

 - Water, coffee, tea

-As of August 2020, there are no official travel restrictions in place in Japan, making it acceptable to take trips within the country.
-The government's current Go To Travel campaign actually encourages residents to take trips around the country with rebates and discounts.
+As of October 2021, there are no official travel restrictions in place in Japan, making it acceptable to take trips within the country.

 This doesn't necessarily mean that you can travel without caution, however.
 While Japan's coronavirus rates are lower than in other countries, there are still infections throughout the country, concentrated mostly in Tokyo, Osaka, and major metropolitan areas.
 Theme parks, museums, restaurants, and sightseeing facilities countrywide are affected by the pandemic and will have potentially have reduced business hours and be implementing anti-coronavirus measures.